Astralis1409/vikramsat_rf_subsystem/JOURNAL.md

 Today, i finally order, i have made some changes to the board, like added the ESD protection IC, and this is why i am journaling today

 i resubmitted, and i spent about 15 mins fixing the stuff, and my BOM has not changed, as i have that IC already present with me at home

+shit, the power amplifier IC GSQ5111 is out of stock on LCSC, and i cannot wait any longer, so i will replace it with GSQ5110. which is a similar IC with different bandwidth but it doesn't affect my use case.

+### Time Spent Today: 15 mins